lmnts-dev/reno-bike-project-wp/wordpress/wp-content/plugins/order-import-export-for-woocommerce/readme.txt

 == Description ==

 = Introduction =
-This is perfect tool if you are migrating an existing shop on a different eCommerce platform to WooCommerce, allowing you to maintain your order history including subscription orders (available in premium).
-Plugin will even allow you to migrate thousands of coupons from your old eCommerce platform or Campaigns.
+This is a perfect tool if you are migrating an existing shop on a different eCommerce platform to WooCommerce, allowing you to maintain your order history including subscription orders (available in premium).The plugin will even allow you to migrate thousands of coupons from your old eCommerce platform or Campaigns.

  &#128312; Export Orders to CSV file.
  &#128312; Import Orders from CSV file.